AltasChen/miRTarDS/README.md

 **Data Reliability**
 Our method is trained with MTIs from miRTarBase 2022, miRDB & miRWalk.
 The data reliability can be assessed with the **2025_update_MTI** file, which only contains new Functional MTIs validated via western blot and reporter assays from miRTarBase 2025. miRTarDS accurately identified **90% (518 out of 574) NEW MTIs**, which perfectly aligns with the recall rate of identified functional MTIs in miRTarBase 2022 (90%, as derived from miRTarDS and RF_classifier.py).
 This demonstrates that the model is convergent and capable of effectively handling new data.

+**MeSHDS Dataset**
+The training dataset MeSHDS used for fine-tuning SBERT model is available at: https://huggingface.co/datasets/Baiming123/MeSHDS

+**Fine-tuned Model**
+The Sentence-BERT (SBERT) model for calculating disease similarity associations between miRNAs and genes is available at: https://huggingface.co/Baiming123/Calcu_Disease_Similarity

 # Application
 To use miRTarDS, please follow these steps:
 1. **Clone the Repository**: Clone the miRTarDS repository to local.